 ReadIninput stream from the drop-down menu, and click .
 This issues a query that returns all rows in the table where

 From the Manual Input view, select the DeleteIn input stream.
-Based on the results from the previous Read query, type a known value for the QuoteID field, and click.
-You can then run step 9 again to confirm that this QuoteID was deleted from the OrderBook table.
+Based on the results from the previous Read query in the Output Streams view, type a known value for the QuoteID field from near the bottom of the list, and click.

-When done, press F9 or click the Stop Running Application button.
+When done, press F9 or click the Terminate EventFlow Fragment button.

 The following files are included in the sample:

 A simple feed simulation to populate the

 When you load the sample into StreamBase Studio, Studio copies the sample project's files to your Studio workspace, which is normally part of your home directory, with full access rights.